-Despite the COVID-19 pandemic, the ETS team continues to provide vital communications services – Internet connectivity in eight humanitarian hubs and security communications in ten operational areas – to the humanitarian community across north-east Nigeria.
-Since January 2020, the ETS has provided Internet connectivity services to more than 3,702 users from 107 organizations (15 United Nations agencies and 92 non-governmental organizations).
+The ETS team continues to provide vital communications services – Internet connectivity in eight humanitarian hubs and security communications in 10 operational areas – to the humanitarian community across North-East Nigeria, throughout the COVID-19 pandemic.
+Since January 2020, the ETS has provided Internet connectivity services to more than 4,401 users from 113 organizations (15 United Nations agencies and 98 non-governmental organizations/NGOs).